 According to 1991 data from the Indiana University Center for Population Research and the U.S. Census Bureau, Monroe County has an average of 2.39 persons per household.
-The one household in the Annexation Area gives an estimated population of three persons.
+When fully developed, the Annexation Area will contain 116 dwelling units, for an estimated population of 277, and a density of 23.4 persons per acre for the area's approximately 11.9 acres.